Battle of the Caecus River: Consequences

 Who on all the Gauls shall bring a day of destruction.

 According to Pausanias, the "son of the bull", the "one with bull horns" is a poetic reference to Attalus I.

 To popularize the victory, Attalus funded the creation of artwork celebrating it.
 Among others, a monument was erected at the acropolis of Pergamon that included the famous sculptures the Dying Gaul and the Ludovisi Gaul.

 After the defeat, the Galatians continued to be a serious threat to the states of Asia Minor.
 The Pergamenes and Galatians would fight again at the Battle of Aphrodisium.
-In fact, the Galatians continued to be a threat even after their defeat by the Romans under Gnaeus Manlius Vulso in the Galatian War.
+In fact, the Galatians continued to be a threat even after their defeat by the Romans under Gnaeus Manlius Vulso in the Galatian War fought in 189 BC.
 From this point until the region's annexation by the Roman Republic, they were virtually ignored as they had no access to the sea.